RustFestEU/blog.rustfest.eu/_posts/2018-10-26-schedule-sneak-peek-rome.md

 If you are a speaker, we will give you hints on when to come to an end.
 Also, if you would like to allow the audience to ask questions, that has to fit into you slot.

-If you are an attendee, the talks will start really on time and if you get the microphon ask a querstion, ask one short question each (no opinions).
+If you are an attendee, please be aware that talks will start definitively on time and - unless they finish ahead of the allotted time slot - there will be time only for a quick question or two.
 The speakers will be around after their talks where you can discuss everything including opinions.